UsefulJeroen/PartialFuzzyWuzzySwift/README.md

 It has no external dependencies.
 And thanks to Swift String, it support's multi-language.
-But it only supports the Partial Ratio.
+But it only supports the Partial Ratio, and it's pretty slow.

 ## Installation
 ### Swift Package Manager